top of page

 Introduction

-In this write-up we will indicate how to carry on calculation/sizing for a sprinkler system.
-The example will consist of a three sprinkler head system branch which is part of a larger “tree” sprinkler system.
-A tree system is a 'end feed' system, with water being fed from one direction as opposed to a grid or loop system when water may arrive at the sprinkler head from more than one direction.
-The same calculation can be used for any other application where a k-factor is used.
+In this article, we will demonstrate how to perform calculations and sizing for a sprinkler system.
+Our example will focus on a branch of three sprinkler heads, which is a segment of a larger "tree" sprinkler system configuration.
+A tree system is characterized as an 'end feed' system, where water is supplied from a single direction, unlike a grid or loop system where water can reach the sprinkler head from multiple directions.
+These calculations apply to any system utilizing a k-factor.

 For pipe types and inner diameter see attached link.

-Note: We have considered the sprinkler heads are identical for the ease of calculation.
+Note: Sprinkler heads are identical for the ease of calculation.
 This is not always the case.

 Pressure Drop Calculation Methodology